boazreicher/sierra-plot/docs/docs/getting_started.md

 # Getting Started

+## Plugin Test Environment

+The simplest way to play around with Sierra Plot is to use the docker-compose [plugin test environment](https://github.com/boazreicher/sierra-plot/tree/main/plugin-test-environment)

+Docker compose will run a container with a Grafana instance (pn port 3000) that has the Sierra Plot plugin installed, along with a number of sample dashboards

+## Examples

 The following examples can be used to get a better practical sense of how Sierra Plots work
 <br>
 Each example contains the source data (in <i>csv</i> format) and a sample dashboard JSON file